 Head of Department, Chemical and Biomolecular Engineering

 Sandra Kentish is a Professor in the Department of Chemical and Biomolecular Engineering at The University of Melbourne.
 In October 2012, Professor Kentish was appointed Head of this Department.
 She is also an invited Professor at the Centre for Water, Earth and the Environment within the Institut National de la Recherche Scientifique (INRS) in Canada.
 The focus of Sandra Kentish’s research career is the field of separations processes and more specifically the use of membranes in these applications.
 She leads a node of the CSIRO Water for a Healthy Country Flagship – Advanced Membrane Design cluster, which is focused on the reduction of energy demand in desalination systems.
 Within this cluster, Prof Kentish’s research is focused on the fouling potential of reverse osmosis membranes.
 She is also the Discipline Leader for membrane technology within the CRC for Greenhouse Gas Technologies.
 In this role she has conducted extensive studies on solubility and diffusivity within both polymeric and carbon membrane systems.
 She is also an inventor on two recent patents for novel gas separation membrane materials.
 She has conducted extensive research in dairy membranes systems with a focus on ultrafiltration, nanofiltration and microfiltration systems.
-Prof Kentish is regarded as an international expert in the application of ultrasound to industrial processes.
-This includes the use of ultrasound for water disinfection.
-She is the author of 87 refereed publications (66 journal papers) and 4 patents, yielding over 300 citations (ISI).
+Prof Kentish is the author of 87 refereed publications (66 journal papers) and 4 patents, yielding over 300 citations (ISI).
 She is an Editorial Board member for two international journals (Recent Patents in Chemical Engineering and Food Engineering Reviews) and a reviewer for a further 16 international journals.
 She collaborates with a range of industrial sponsors including Burra Foods Australia, Nufarm, Biofuels, Alcoa World Alumina, Dairy Innovation Australia and Industrial Galvanizers Limited.